hyperledger/identus-cloud-agent/SECURITY.md

 ## Security Notification Process

-Security notifications will be sent through Discord
+Security notifications will be sent to the dedicated `open-enterprise-agent` channel in the Hyper Ledger discord server (https://discordapp.com/channels/905194001349627914/1156985986174165032)

-# Security Policy